Lph-one/IAS-chicken-breeding-lab-leg-disorder/WGCNA/README.md

 # WGCNA Analysis and Visualization for CA and CT Groups

-A reproducible workflow for Weighted Gene Co-expression Network Analysis (WGCNA) and cross-group module comparison using metabolomics data.
+A reproducible workflow for Weighted correlation network analysis (WGCNA) and cross-group module comparison using metabolomics data.

 ---

 ## Overview

-This repository provides a reproducible workflow for performing Weighted Gene Co-expression Network Analysis (WGCNA) on metabolomics data from two groups (CA and CT), together with downstream visualization including clustered heatmaps and Sankey plots for cross-group module comparison.
+This repository provides a reproducible workflow for performing WGCNA on metabolomics data from two groups (CA and CT), together with downstream visualization including clustered heatmaps and Sankey plots for cross-group module comparison.

 The analysis starts from two input datasets: